-We have been addressing such issues as part of the Encyclopedia of Shakespeare Language project, here at Lancaster University, and we have been doing this with computers.
+We have been addressing such issues as part of the Encyclopedia of Shakespeare Language project, and we have been doing this with computers.
 That is a key aspect of this course – you will learn how to use a computer to interrogate our resources and do such research yourselves.
 And don’t worry: if you can buy a plane or train ticket online, you have sufficient computing skills to do the course!